devmichal/app-copi/README.md

 The application automatically calculates the price of the task based on the number of characters in each text written by the copywriter.
 In addition, the tool generates a simple report for a specific period that can be presented to customers in PDF format.

-## This app was made in Symfony 5 on REST API.
+## This app uses Symfony 5 on REST API.

 Technologies used in my projects:
   - Redis
   - MySQL
+  - Docker
   - RabbitMQ
   - NGINX